localstack-samples/sample-ollama-ecs-fargate-alb/README.md

 make ready
 ```

-Alternatively, you can start LocalStack using docker compose:
+Alternatively, you can start LocalStack using Docker compose:

 ```bash
 cd localstack